Healthy Homes Assessment Tomoana

 Draught Stopping Tomoana

-If you can feel external air getting in, or see the sound of a clear draught emanating from a gap or hole that is, it’s probably a gap or crack that needs sealing in somehow.
-Large cracks and gaps should be permanently stopped.
-Gaps greater than 3mm that allow air in or out within the house require the sealing.
-For example, if an open fireplace isn’t in use it may cause draughts and should be sealed off.
-Landlords and property managers are responsible for making sure such draughts are eliminated in the maximum extent possible.
+If you are able to feel external air getting in, or see the air is clear from a gap or hole and you are able to feel it, it’s likely to be a gap or crack that needs sealing in some way.
+Large gaps and cracks should be sealed permanently.
+Gaps greater than 3mm that allow air in or out from your home require seals.
+For example, if an open fireplace isn’t being used, it may cause draughts and should be sealed from.
+Property managers and landlords are accountable for making sure such draughts are eliminated as much as imaginable.

-There is no need to block holes or gaps which are part of the building.
-For example, tiny gaps around doors and windows could be required to allow for movement within the structure as the house gets warmer and cooler, in order to let them be closed and opened rather than sticking.
-We will check the windows and doors in an Healthy Homes assessment of your rental property.
+You don’t need to block holes or gaps that are part of the construction.
+For instance, small gaps around windows and doors could be necessary to allow for movement within the building when the household heats and cools, so that they are able to be shut and opened, rather than sticking.
+We will check every window and door as part of an Healthy Homes assessment of your rental property.

 draught stopping building inspections